eduardolucioac/groovim/README.md

 Before you start with the GrooVim!
 -----

 IMPORTANT_I!
 If you do not know how Vim works, please open a terminal, run __vimtutor__ and do the exercises (takes 25 to 30 minutes).
-Then continue reading this document!
 IT IS VERY IMPORTANT TO KNOW THE DEFAULT VIM IN ITS BASIC, SO YOU CAN USE IT BETTER AND CONTRIBUTE WITH NEW FEATURES!

 IMPORTANT_II!
 The Vim is a powerful general purpose text editor/IDE.
 Keep in mind that the GrooVim was made possible through its great API (script) and wide versatility!